Audi A6 Avant Review 2024

 The number of engines available in the latest Audi A6 Avant is surprisingly limited.
 This is most un-Audi: in years gone by, it was happy to offer endless variations of the same engine, and almost a dozen different types of power plant overall.
 Those days are gone.
 So too is any sort of obvious engine identifier in the model branding.

 So the range opens with the 40 TDI, which is a 2.0-litre turbodiesel producing 204PS.
 Like all Audi A6 Avants, it’s fitted with an automatic gearbox, in this case the seven-speed S tronic.
-It drives the front wheels - Audi also offers an all-wheel drive 40 TDI Quattro.
-The other diesel option is the 50 TDI Quattro, which is a 3.0-litre V6 producing 286PS.
+It did drive the front wheels only in earlier models, but the 40 TDI now only comes with Audi's Quattro all-wheel drive.
+The other diesel option is the 50 TDI Quattro, which you'll now have to find on the used market, uses a 3.0-litre V6 producing 286PS.
 This is the only A6 Avant to have an eight-speed Tiptronic gearbox.

 The plug-in hybrid is called 50 TFSI e and has a more powerful electric motor coupled with the 2.0-litre petrol engine, for total system power of 299PS.
 It will do around 34 miles as a pure EV and offers preferential company car tax rates for fleet drivers.